 For a better experience, click the Compatibility Mode icon above to turn off Compatibility Mode, which is only for viewing older websites.

-The online Molecular Basis of Cancer post-baccalaureate certificate program trains students to obtain understanding of the molecular, cellular and physiological basis of cancer.
-Offered by prestigious Drexel University College of Medicine faculty with expertise in cancer research, this program prepares students for a career in basic, translational and clinical research in cancer biology.
+The online post-baccalaureate certificate and master of science degree programs in Molecular Basis of Cancer train students to obtain understanding of the molecular, cellular and physiological basis of cancer.
+Offered by the prestigious Drexel University College of Medicine faculty with expertise in cancer research, this program prepares students for a career in basic, translational and clinical research in cancer biology.
 It is also designed to help advance the career of those who are currently working in the field of cancer biology.

-The online certificate program builds foundational knowledge in cell biology, biochemistry, molecular biology and genetics, with an emphasis in cancer pathophysiology.
-All of the required and elective courses are remote asynchronous and are designed to be finished in three semesters.
+The online certificate (CMCA) and master of science (MCAN) programs build foundational knowledge in cell biology, biochemistry, molecular biology and genetics, with an emphasis in cancer pathophysiology.
+All the required and elective courses are remote asynchronous and are designed to be finished in three (certificate) to six (master of science) semesters.

 Program Features

-• The degree can be completed on a part-time basis, with one or two courses per semester.
+• Both the certificate and master of science degree can be completed on a part-time basis, with one or two courses per semester.
 It offers flexibility to students who wish to continue their employment while finishing their degree.

 • The curriculum relates basic science knowledge to cancer pathophysiology.
 It enables students to apply what they learned in class to research and development of novel diagnostics, therapeutics and treatment of cancer.